modalitysystems/modalitysoftware-docs/TeamsChatAssist/readme.md

 To make the app available to users in the tenant app store, you’ll need to upload the app.
 You can do this using the Teams desktop client.
 Follow the steps here: [docs.microsoft.com/en-us/microsoftteams/tenant-apps-catalog-teams#go-to-the-tenant-apps-catalog](https://docs.microsoft.com/en-us/microsoftteams/tenant-apps-catalog-teams#go-to-the-tenant-apps-catalog).

+When prompted, the Teams Chat Assist manifest file can be downloaded from: [docs.modalitysoftware.com/TeamsChatAssist/TeamsChatAssist.zip](http://docs.modalitysoftware.com/TeamsChatAssist/TeamsChatAssist.zip)

 ![Upload to the Tenant App Catalog](3.png "Upload to the Tenant App Catalog")

 ## Configure and Assign Permissions